r-devel/r-dev-web/WindowsBuilds/Rtools43/rtools.md

 Rtools is a toolchain bundle used for building R packages from source (those that need compilation of C/C++ or Fortran code) and for build R itself.
 Rtools43 is used for R-devel, the development version of R since revision 83535 and is intended for R 4.3.0.

-Rtools43 consists of Msys2 build tools, GCC 12/MinGW-w64 compiler toolchain and libraries and QPDF.
+Rtools43 consists of Msys2 build tools, GCC 12/MinGW-w64 compiler toolchain, libraries built using the toolchain, and QPDF.
 Rtools43 supports 64-bit Windows and UCRT as the C runtime.

+Compared to Rtools42, Rtools43 has newer versions of three core components:
-The code compiled by Rtools42 may work with Rtools43, but it is still recommended to re-compile to avoid problems.
-The code compiled by even earlier versions of Rtools is incompatible and has to be recompiled with Rtools43 for use in R packages.
+GCC, MinGW-w64, and binutils.
+It is therefore recommended to re-compile all code with the new toolchain to avoid problems.
+The code compiled by even earlier versions of Rtools is incompatible due to use of MSVCRT and has to be recompiled with Rtools43 for use in R packages.

 ## Installing Rtools43